 (See general College requirements in the section entitled 'Graduate Regulations' in this catalog.)

-Non-thesis M.A. students must complete 32 semester hours of courses, at least 16 of which must be numbered in the 600s, with a grade average of 'B' or better.
-As part of the 32 semester hours, M.A. students must successfully complete Biology 580 - Introduction to Graduate Studies - during their first year in the program.
+Non-thesis M.A. students must complete 32 semester hours of courses at least 20 of which must be numbered in the 600s, with a grade average of 'B' or better.
+As part of the 32 semester hours, M.A. students must successfully complete BIOL 601 during their first year in the program.
+Students must also register for at least one credit of Colloquium (BIOL 682).

-M.A. students may take up to 3 credits of research, as Biology 690 or Biology 680 (Advanced Topics).
+M.A. students may take up to 3 credits of research, as BIOL 690 or BIOL 680 (Advanced Topics).
 M.A. students must also pass a Graduate Student Qualifying Examination.